alx-tools/Jobs/positions/intern_dev_assistant.md

 ## ABOUT THE TEAM

-The tech team is responsible for all learning platforms at ALX: Intranet, auto correction system, cloud development sandbox for students, anti-plagia system, etc.
+The tech team is responsible for all learning platforms at ALX: Intranet, auto-correction system, cloud development sandbox for students, anti-plagia system, etc.
-We are bold and move fast: each member is the owner of his work - from the design to deployment.
+We are bold and move fast: each member is the owner of his work - from design to deployment.
-No weekly/bi-weekly sprints - we have goals and features to deliver, we tackle them by iterating quickly and adjusting if needed.
+No weekly/bi-weekly sprints - we have goals and features to deliver; we tackle them by iterating quickly and adjusting if needed.
 Our products are currently supporting the learning of more than 230K students (~30K more students each month).

 ## ABOUT THE ROLE

-You will be directly involved in the student's journey: following in parallel the curriculum, you will assist the team to track copyright violations, report them and design/implement automations.
+You will be directly involved in the student's journey: following in parallel the curriculum; you will assist the team to track copyright violations, report them and design/implement automations.

 ## REQUIREMENTS